Lily Allen Explains Why She Has Quit Twitter And Why She Won’t Be Friends With Piers Morgan

 The singer-songwriter has teamed up with Henry Holland and Vype for their new ePen 3.
 The photoshoot was shot by famed photographer Rankin.

-Allen in her time has had quite a few Twitter feuds.
-One of them being with Good Morning Britain‘s Piers Morgan.
+Allen, in her time, has had quite a few Twitter feuds.
+One of them being with Good Morning Britain’s Piers Morgan.
 She was asked if she could see herself making up with him.

-“Never say never, but… some people think it’s quite funny the Piers Morgan attitude – “he says it how it is”.
+“Never say never, but… some people think it’s quite funny the Piers Morgan attitude – ‘he says it how it is.’
 It’s not, it’s rubbish.
 I’m past the point of wanting to go on there and speak with him in a jokey way…on a massive platform and have him try to humiliate me,” she told them about Morgan’s approach with her.

-“There are vulnerable people that suffer as a consequence of the things he says so flippantly.
-I wouldn’t want it to be jokey; I would have to approach it from a different angle and I don’t know I’m up for that.”

 Despite not using Twitter herself anymore, Allen still has over 5.5 million followers.